kuranja-89/digital14_demo/README.md

 ## Getting Started

-This Project build with Clean architecture with Flutter bloc as state management
+This Project build with Clean architecture and Flutter bloc as state management

 This project supports android and ios both platform.